hollyfwei/rabble/REFERENCES.md

     Used copilot AI as a reference to help add messages (added to base.html as an extra functionality - not assigned in hw)

+# HW4 References

+Main Tasks
+    Used ChatGPT to troubleshoot task 1 and to understand the .SerializerMethodField() in task 2